Guide To Delta SkyMiles Lifetime Million Miler Status

 How to earn Delta SkyMiles lifetime status

-With Delta SkyMiles’ million miler program, members can earn lifetime status with all published elite tiers, though you better be ready to be loyal for a very long time.
+With Delta SkyMiles’ million miler program, members can earn lifetime status for all elite tiers, though you better be ready to be loyal for a very long time.
+Delta recently adjusted the miles that count toward lifetime elite status:

-Delta’s lifetime elite status is based on the number of Medallion Qualifying Miles (MQMs) that you earn through all means.
-This could include MQMs earned through flying with Delta or partner airlines, as well as MQMs earned through spending on Delta’s co-branded credit cards.
-Let’s go over the elite tiers that can be earned.
+• Through the end of 2023, Delta’s lifetime elite status was based on the number of Medallion Qualifying Miles (MQMs) that you earned through all means; this could include MQMs earned through flying with Delta or partner airlines, as well as MQMs earned through spending on Delta’s co-branded credit cards

-Lifetime Delta Silver Medallion status (one million miler)
+Lifetime Delta Gold Medallion status (one million miler)

-Those who cumulatively earn one million MQMs in the Delta SkyMiles program receive Silver Medallion status for life.
-On top of that, members receive a special gift for passing the threshold (you used to be able to choose from a variety of gifts, but nowadays it’s typically just a Delta gift card).
+Those who achieve one million miler status in the Delta SkyMiles program receive Gold Medallion status for life.
+On top of that, members receive a special gift for passing the threshold.

-Lifetime Delta Gold Medallion status (two million miler)
+Lifetime Delta Platinum Medallion status (two million miler)

-Those who cumulatively earn two million MQMs in the Delta SkyMiles program receive Gold Medallion status for life.
-On top of that, members receive a special gift for passing the threshold, which is typically a Delta gift card.
+Those who achieve two million miler status in the Delta SkyMiles program receive Platinum Medallion status for life.
+On top of that, members receive a special gift for passing the threshold.

-Lifetime Delta Platinum Medallion status (four million miler)
+Lifetime Delta Diamond Medallion status (three million miler)

-Those who cumulatively earn four million MQMs in the Delta SkyMiles program receive Platinum Medallion status for life.
-On top of that, members receive a special gift for passing the threshold, which is typically a Delta gift card.
+Those who achieve three million miler status in the Delta SkyMiles program receive Diamond Medallion status for life.
+On top of that, members receive a special gift for passing the threshold.

-Those who cumulatively earn six million MQMs in the Delta SkyMiles program receive Diamond Medallion status for life.
-On top of that, members receive a special gift for passing the threshold, which is typically a Delta gift card.
-Interestingly lifetime Diamond Medallion is still pretty new, as it was only introduced in 2021.
+Those who achieve five million miler status in the Delta SkyMiles program receive Delta 360 status for life, which is Delta’s invitation-only elite status.
+On top of that, members receive a special gift for passing the threshold.

-Earn lifetime Delta status for all published elite tiers
+Earn lifetime Delta status for all elite tiers

 Delta SkyMiles lifetime status FAQs